This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Read on with Wego to get to know everything about the EU EES system.

-What is the EU EES system?
+What is the EU EES?

 The EU EES is a computerized system that records non-EU nationals crossing any EU external border regardless of their short-stay visa requirements using an automated IT system.
 In addition, it provides digital record-keeping for entry refusals to make passport control quicker and more effective by replacing the need for passport stamping.
 Its purpose includes enhanced border security and management while thwarting illegal migration and identity fraud methods.

-The EES furnishes travellers with transparent information about their obligations upon entering/exiting Europe and permits online verification of stay allowance; hence, mandatory rules are applied without exception to all non-EU tourists embarking on 90-day or fewer visits within every 180 days through indicated European countries.
+The EES furnishes travelers with transparent information about their obligations upon entering/exiting Europe and permits online verification of stay allowance; hence, mandatory rules are applied without exception to all non-EU tourists embarking on 90-day or fewer visits within every 180 days through indicated European countries.

 EU EES system